OWASP/glue/DEVOPS.md

 As a secondary step, having feedback in CI is essential.
 That ensures that a developer that disables git hooks can't submit that won't be found.
 It is also a spot in the process that can tolerate a longer wait (up to minutes).
+So we might choose to run all of the code analysis tools then.

+There may be an integration testing step where it may be adventageous to run ZAP or other "live" tools against the running test system.

+As a background process, it can be helpful to check an inventory of applications over time as part of a security function.

+Being able to examine artifacts such as VM's, docker images, etc. can be part of an overall hygeine program.

+Having these tools assembled and easy to run might even be useful to developers and app security folks that want to run them on demand.

 # Touch Points